Alberta

 It is the world's first park of such kind that knows no political boundaries.
 Having said that, you still need a valid passport if you want to land your canoe on the other side or want to stay in the other country after hiking the Lakeshore Trail that spans the two countries.
 I brought my passport with me just in case, but didn't need to use it.

-Politics aside, Waterton Lakes is the place of unparalleled beauty.
-This is where the mountains meet Prairies.
+Politics aside, Waterton Lakes is a place of unparalleled beauty.
+This is where the mountains meet the Prairies.

 It's amazing to see how rolling hills covered with grass suddenly become high peaks towering above the horizon.

-Although Waterton Lakes can get pretty busy during its high season in June-September, it only receives a fraction of visitors to the Canadian Rockies comparing to world renowned Banff and Jasper National Parks.
-I had an option to visit those 'big brothers' of the Canadian national parks system, but chose Waterton Lakes instead.
+Although Waterton Lakes can get pretty busy during its high season in June-September, it only receives a fraction of visitors to the Canadian Rockies compared to world-renowned Banff and Jasper National Parks.
+I had the option to visit those 'big brothers' of the Canadian National Parks system, but chose Waterton Lakes instead.

 My host at a guest house said, 'Waterton Lakes is no less beautiful than Banff or Jasper.'
 Can't really compare yet, but I'm sure those places supplement each other and each has its own unique features.